Erythema multiforme: Signs and symptoms

-Stevens–Johnson syndrome and toxic epidermal necrolysis used to be considered part of the erythema multiforme spectrum, but that is no longer the case.

 The mild form usually presents with mildly itchy (but itching can be very severe), pink-red blotches, symmetrically arranged and starting on the extremities.
 It often takes on the classical "target lesion" appearance, with a pink-red ring around a pale center.
 Resolution within 7–10 days is the norm.

 Individuals with persistent (chronic) erythema multiforme will often have a lesion form at an injury site, e.g. a minor scratch or abrasion, within a week.
 Irritation or even pressure from clothing will cause the erythema sore to continue to expand along its margins for weeks or months, long after the original sore at the center heals.

 Causes

-Many suspected etiologic factors have been reported to cause EM.